clover/remote-pay-cloud-examples/remote-pay-cloud-nodejs-example/README.md

     ```
 - XMLHttpRequest
-   - Recommended - https://www.npmjs.com/package/xmlhttprequest-ssl (1.5.4) - This library works out of the box with the JavaScript Cloud Connector.
+   - [xmlhttprequest-ssl 1.5.4](https://www.npmjs.com/package/xmlhttprequest-ssl) (recommended) - This library works out of the box with the JavaScript Cloud Connector.

 - IImageUtil
    - IImageUtil is part of the Clover API.
-   - An IImageUtil implementation is passed in the configuration object used when connecting to the device and is used for printing and retrieving images from a URL.
-An example implementation is provided in this repository (./lib/support/ImageUtil.js)
+   - An IImageUtil implementation is passed into the configuration object used when connecting to the device.
+It is used to print and retrieve images from a URL.
+An example implementation is provided in this repository (./lib/support/ImageUtil.js).